 The Psalmist said, "All thy waves and thy billows are gone over me" (Psalm 42:7 KJV), but he acknowledged that they were God's waves and billows!
 He acknowledged God, and so was not overcome by the circumstances.

 To acknowledge God in all our ways is to believe that He is there, not in a passive way, but actively involved in every detail.
 We see Him as allowing our current situation because He has a higher purpose.
 We call all the waves and billows His!

-Father, when I acknowledge You in every detail, I find I have confidence to believe that You direct my path.
+Father, when I acknowledge You in every detail, I find I have confidence to believe that You have control of my situation.